Fuel prices break into new highs across country

-New Delhi, Feb 18 (IANS) Petrol and diesel price continued to rally northward on Thursday, the 10th consecutive day when its retail prices rose across the country.
+New Delhi: Petrol and diesel price continued to rally northward on Thursday, the 10th consecutive day when its retail prices rose across the country.
 In Sri Ganganagar town in Rajasthan, normal petrol price has shot up over Rs 100 per litre to stand at Rs 100.49 a litre.

 The global oil market remained firm and prices of both crude and products saw a big spike.